madfish-solutions/fa12-dapp-workshop/README.md

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

-It has a few of pre-installed libraries:
+It has a few pre-installed libraries:

 - https://chakra-ui.com - for UI
 - https://tezostaquito.io/ - for interacting with Tezos blockchain